 If you're starting out with a spanking new clay (yixing) Gong Fu teapot, be sure you've properly seasoned it before using it.
 Check out our guide on how to properly cure a Gong Fu teapot to get you set up for proper brewing.
 If your teapot is all nice and cured, begin by rinsing and warming the teaware with boiled water, and discarding the rinse water.

-Proportion of Tea to Water
+Proportion of Loose Leaf Tea Leaves to Water

 The amount of tea leaves to be used is typically measured in proportion to the size of the teapot.
 For smaller pots, filling the pot to 1/6 capacity with dry leaves is a general rule of thumb for tightly rolled Oolong Tea.
 Leaves that are not tightly rolled should be measured differently.
 Proportionally less tea should be used as the size of the pot increases.

 Putting loose leaf tea leaves into a clay or "yixing" teapot

 When brewing Gong Fu style with teapots up to 200ml, we recommend a basic proportion of 1:15, leaves to water for unroasted Oolong Tea types.
 For a 150ml teapot, we’d typically use about 10g of tea leaves.
 If there are very few stems, and the size of the rolled tea leaves is particularly small, start with less leaves — about 8g/150ml.